-NORTH WOODS CAREER PREP HIGH SCHOOL
+CAREER PREP HIGH SCHOOL OF CINCINNATI

-Parent/Student Handbook Contract 2024-2025
+Parent/Student Handbook Contract 2025-2026

 Student's Name:

 Parent/Guardian's Name:

 (If student is under 18 years of age)

-I/We have read and understood all of the information contained in the Parent/S agree to abide by and support the School's rules and regulations, INCLUD CONDUCT, TECHNOLOGY AND INTERNET SAFETY POLICY, HEALT SCHOOL ATTENDANCE, AND ALL OTHER POLICIES, as outlined Handbook.
-ING THE CODE OF H GUIDELINES FOR
+I/We have read and understood all of the information contained in the Parent/Student Handboagree to abide by and support the School's rules and regulations, INCLUDING THE CODE CONDUCT, TECHNOLOGY AND INTERNET SAFETY POLICY, HEALTH GUIDE FOR SCHOOL ATTENDANCE, AND ALL OTHER POLICIES, as outlined in the Pare Handbook.
+E OF ELINES

-We recognize that although this Parent/Student Handbook reflects the current possible.
-School, it may be necessary to make changes from time to time to best serve the reschool and its students.
+We recognize that although this Parent/Student Handbook reflects the current policies of the may be necessary to make changes from time to time to best serve the needs of the School an students.

 Agreed by:

-Student Signature Date

-Parent/Guardian's Signature (if student is under 18 years of age) Date